jlpeyton/LendMeNew/README.md

 - `put` takes two parameters
     - `table` database table where row will
+    - `data` String of data to put into database

 Requests to any endpoints using the `/get` must be done with a `GET` method.
 Think of them as actions that simply request specific data.
 Formats for this action are shown below: